 - Select an example in the list of examples.

 You can also use tags (3) to filter examples.
 For instance, enter the Boot2Qt tag (commercial only) in the search field (4) to list examples that you can run on Boot2Qt devices.

 - To check that you can compile and link the application code for a device, click the Kit Selector and select a kit for the device.

 If you installed Qt Creator as part of a Qt installation, it should have automatically detected the installed kit.
-If you cannot see any kits, see Adding Kits.
+If you cannot see any kits, see Add kits.